Polymorphic Iterable Sequential Effect Systems: Modeling Prior Sequential Effect Systems with Effect Quantales

 Suenaga gives a sequential effect system for ensuring deadlock freedom in a language with unstructured locking primitives~\cite{suenaga2008type}.
 This is the closest example we know of to our new lockset effect quantale (Definition \ref{def:locking}).
 However, Suenaga's lock tracking is structured a bit differently from ours: he tracks the state of a lock as either explicitly present but unowned (by the current thread), or owned by the current thread, thus not reasoning about recursive lock acquisition.

 Suenaga uses a flow-sensitive type judgment $\Gamma\vdash s \Rightarrow \Gamma' \& \mathit{lev}$, which tracks both type-invariant information (e.g., $x$ is a lock with static lock level~\cite{safelocking99} $\alpha$) as well as information corresponding to an effect (whether the lock is held before and after the program executes).
-Effectively, his effects track the pre- and post-state lock ownership as well as a lower-bound on the locks acquired by an expression.
+Effectively, his effects track the pre- and post-state lock ownership as well as a lower-bound on the locks acquired by an expression ($\mathit{lev}$ is this lower bound, drawn from a total order $\mathsf{Level}$).
 Sequencing an effect that acquires locks at level $\alpha$ and above after an effect that still holds locks at levels $\alpha$ and above is undefined.

 Suenaga characterizes only the lower bound on levels of acquired locks as the effect, but as we argue in Section \ref{sec:bg}, some of the flow-sensitive tracking should properly be considered an effect as well.
 To actually apply the intuition for pushing flow-sensitive information from typing judgments into effects, we must push a subset of the information from the type environment into effects, possibly duplicating some along the way.
 We can view information about which locks are held or not (by the current thread) as effects, removing that information from the types of variables referring to locks, leaving lock types as tracking only levels.
-However, part of controlling which effects are sensible, lock level information beyond the lower bound ($\mathit{lev}$) from the type judgment should also be moved into effects.
+However, as part of controlling which effects are sensible, lock level information beyond the lower bound ($\mathit{lev}$) from the type judgment should also be moved into effects.
 Rearranging the flow-sensitive lock tracking into part of an effect as suggested above, we can give an effect quantale capturing the core structure of his approach: